 - Remove from the oven and allow to cool for 5 minutes before serving.
 Leftovers keep well in the refrigerator in an airtight container for up to 5 days.
 Reheat as desired.

-Make ahead tip: Filling can be prepared 1 day in advance, cover and chill in the refrigerator as noted in step 3.
+- Make Ahead Instructions: Filling can be prepared 1 day in advance, cover and chill in the refrigerator as noted in step 3.
 Continue with the recipe and bake the next day as directed.
 You can also prepare and freeze the filling for up to 3 months.
 Thaw before covering with crust and baking.
 The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.